-After yesterday’s Link Shovin’ post that included an article about how ballet dancers customise their pointe shoes, I was inspired to find out how Ballerinas strengthen their feet and ankles to go up on pointe.
+After and article I saw about how ballet dancers customise their pointe shoes, I was inspired to find out how Ballerinas strengthen their feet and ankles to go up on pointe.

 Ballet dancer’s strength, athleticism and ability to put up with pain is astonishing!
 I don’t think us roller girls have to put up with quite as much pain but roller derby and ballet do have some similarities;